 Online Colleges that Offer Laptops

-Online Colleges That Offer Laptops to Their Students Overview
+Online Colleges That Offer Laptops Overview

 School Laptop Program Type College America Use it in college.
 Keep it after graduation.
-Colorado Technical University Website link – not verified as of 11/18/2016 Full Sail University 15‑inch MacBook Pro with necessary software Drexel University Macbook Pro & iPad Lending Azusa Pacifica HP, Macbook Seton Hill University Macbook & iPad Stevens-Henager College Use it in college.
+Colorado Technical University Website link – not verified as of 11/18/2016 Full Sail University 15‑inch MacBook Pro with necessary software – no longer available 9/25 Drexel University Macbook Pro & iPad Lending Azusa Pacifica HP, Macbook Seton Hill University Macbook & iPad Stevens-Henager College Use it in college.
 Keep it after graduation.
 Southern Nazarene University PC or Mac Wake Forest University free laptop must be returned upon graduation Northwest Missouri State University HP EliteBook 840 G1 Notebook PC (Ultrabook)

 The usage of technology in schools has skyrocketed since the early 2000’s.
 The majority of college classes now require students to have personal laptops.
 Obviously, a computer is a requirement for online courses, but some universities have gone as far as mandating that students have a laptop before enrolling in classes.
 Sadly, this requirement hinders certain students from enrolling.